 Energy efficiency upgrades are taking hold in every aspect of our lives.
-Our cars are becoming more fuel efficient, our AC units are using less energy to keep our homes climate controlled, and lighting systems are being made to last longer slowing the drain on our energy resources.
+Our cars are becoming more fuel-efficient, our AC units are using less energy to keep the climate of our home controlled, and lighting systems are being made to last longer slowing the drain on our energy resources.
 Spas are no different and the upcoming cool weather months make for a perfect opportunity to get with the “more efficient” program.

 Controls and Components

 While a warm spa is always the preference, consider altering your control settings to use less energy over time.
 Rather than maintaining a high resting temperature, consider lowering it a couple of degrees and get accustomed to what is likely still a thoroughly warm rest.
 It is also important to make sure you turn off any jets when the spa is not in use as jets circulate cool air into the water and make it more difficult to maintain warm temps.
 Beyond the energy savings associated with heating controls, make sure to keep your filters clean at all times so that water has an easier time getting pumped through your spa system.
 The harder your spa works to circulate water, the more energy gets spent.